maniartech/x/calc/docs/fact_double.md

 # calc.FactDouble

-FactDouble func calculates the double factorial of the number.
-It is represented using double exclamation mark (!!).
+FactDouble function calculates the double factorial of the number.
+It is represented using a double exclamation mark (!!).

 ## Syntax